jnozzi/cocoadev.com/markdown/HowToTellIfUserDefaultsExist.md

 + (void)initialize {
     int i;
-    General/NSMutableDictionary *defaultValues = General/[NSMutableDictionary dictionary];
+    NSMutableDictionary *defaultValues = [NSMutableDictionary dictionary];
-    General/NSMutableArray *theArray = General/[NSMutableArray array];
+    NSMutableArray *theArray = [NSMutableArray array];
         [theArray addObject:@"This"];
         [theArray addObject:@"Is"];
         [theArray addObject:@"A Test"];
-    [defaultValues setObject:General/[NSNumber numberWithBool:NO] forKey:General/ShowMainDrawer];
+    [defaultValues setObject:[NSNumber numberWithBool:NO] forKey:ShowMainDrawer];
-    [defaultValues setObject:General/[NSNumber numberWithBool:NO] forKey:General/ShowInfoDrawer];
+    [defaultValues setObject:[NSNumber numberWithBool:NO] forKey:ShowInfoDrawer];
-    General/[[NSUserDefaults standardUserDefaults] setObject:General/[NSArchiver archivedDataWithRootObject:theArray] forKey:General/MyTestList];
+    [[NSUserDefaults standardUserDefaults] setObject:[NSArchiver archivedDataWithRootObject:theArray] forKey:MyTestList];
-    General/[[NSUserDefaults standardUserDefaults] registerDefaults: defaultValues];
+    [[NSUserDefaults standardUserDefaults] registerDefaults: defaultValues];
 }

 </code>
 ----

 Like I said, the array works perfectly fine (saving to the defaults and calling it) while the program is running, which leads me to believe that the above is faultered.
-My understanding of the above is that it should only run the first time the application is run, but by placing a General/NSLog("I'm running!"); in there, it's obvious that it runs everytime the program starts.
+My understanding of the above is that it should only run the first time the application is run, but by placing a NSLog("I'm running!"); in there, it's obvious that it runs everytime the program starts.
 How can I run a check to make sure the defaults have been set and if so, add the saved arrays to the default array list (There is more code, I just posted the initialize code, which is my problem).

 Any help would be great!